-Teaching Indigenous Studies in Europe
+Network for Teaching Indigenous Studies in Europe

 The network began at the Indigenous Futurisms conference in Flensburg in 2022 on the initiative of Mathilde Roza (Radboud University), with the aim to create a scholarly community to address the unique challenges of teaching Indigenous Studies within a European context.
 The network’s name reflects a desire to find inspiration in a shared commitment to Indigenous Studies and hopes to engage scholars from both inside and outside Europe.

-After several online meetings organized by Mathilde and her Radboud team, N-TISE now organizes its first workshop, where we will come together in a hybrid format to connect and share insights on teaching Indigenous Studies.
 This event will provide a platform to discuss our network’s goals, including developing a critical understanding of teaching Indigenous Studies in Europe and addressing the challenges and opportunities involved.
 We will also explore ways to support each other through sharing resources, creating a listserv for collaboration, and discussing funding opportunities.
 We look forward to your participation and the valuable conversations that will arise!

 Workshops